jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/load-balancer/README.md

 * Administrative access to the OpenShift Cluster being used to evaluate AMQ Stream Proxy
 * OpenShift CLI (oc)
-* AMQ Streams Operator is installed namespace wide
+* Streams for Apache Kafka Operator is installed namespace wide
-* Apache Kafka CLI tools (`kafka-topics.sh`, `kafka-console-producer.sh`, and `kafka-console-consumer.sh`) found in the `bin` directory of the AMQ Streams on RHEL distribution.
+* Apache Kafka CLI tools (`kafka-topics.sh`, `kafka-console-producer.sh`, and `kafka-console-consumer.sh`) found in the `bin` directory of the Streams for Apache Kafka on RHEL distribution.

 # Deploying the Example